sjdh02/trOS/README.md

 the binary will be in the ususal place for compiled rust code.

 # Running
-You can run this with qemu or use objdump to throw it in an img file for booting on real hardware.
+You can run this with qemu or use objcopy to throw it in an img file for booting on real hardware.
 Note that it hasn't been tested on real hardware, but should work fine.
 Running with qemu is easy:
 ```